32-Year-Old Defensive Lineman – New England Patriots

 Though Wilfork -- a key team leader for New England -- is literally a huge factor in the Patriots' team defense, in particular against the run, his IDP utility is capped, though he should be good for ...

 Bye Week: 10

 Vince Wilfork Contract Information:

-Signed a five-year, $40 million contract with the Patriots in March of 2010.
+Signed a three-year, $22.5 million extension with the Patriots in March of 2014.

 To instantly reveal our fantasy analysis of every player – including Vince Wilfork – simply subscribe now.

 |Tackles||Defensive Stats||Fumbles||Kick Ret||Punt Ret|